thijsvanputten/v-hacd/README.md

+This is a fork of the official V-HACD repo.
+The only modification in this version is the addition of a .csv output file containing information on all the clipping planes used to decompose the object.

+Orginal readme follows:

 # The V-HACD library decomposes a 3D surface into a set of "near" convex parts.

 ![Approximate convex decomposition of "Camel"](https://github.com/kmammou/v-hacd/raw/master/doc/acd.png)